Animated sequel in which the friendly blue-tang fish heads out to search for her parents in the vastness of the ocean.

 How To Train Your Dragon 2(2014)

-Animated fantasy sequel that is just as charming, fun and vivid as the first instalment, as Hiccup must again save wild dragons from an evil foe.
+Animated fantasy sequel that is just as charming as the first instalment, as Hiccup must again save wild dragons from an evil foe.

 Upping the scale and introducing slightly darker themes, as well as tantaslingly setting up a third instalment of the trilogy, this has been called The Empire Strikes Back of animated sequels.
 The film builds on the story of the first film, setting the scene for an exciting finale and remains a rousing adventure in its own right.Read more